Matrikas: The Ashta-Matrikas as described in the Devi Mahatmya

-Though the first six are unanimously accepted by texts, the name and features of the seventh and eighth Matrika are disputed.
-In Devi-Mahatmya, Chamunda is omitted after the Saptamatrika list, while in sculpture in shrines or caves and the Mahabharata, Narasimhi is omitted.
-The Varaha Purana names Yami – the Shakti of Yama, as the seventh and Yogishwari as the eighth Matrika, created by flames emerging from Shiva's mouth.
-In Nepal, the eighth Matrika is called Mahalakshmi or Lakshmi is added omitting Narasimhi.
-In lists of nine Matrikas, Devi-Purana mentions Gananayika or Vinayaki – the Shakti of Ganesha, characterized by her elephant head and ability to remove obstacles like Ganesha and Mahabhairavi omitting Narasimhi.

-The Female power Shakti called as Kalyani devi of the god Matsya the first and fish avatar of Vishnu is also included sometimes in central India.

-Devi Bhagvata Purana mentions 2 other Matrikas Varuni (shakti of Varuna), Kauberi (shakti of Kubera) and Narayani, (shakti of Narayana).
+Though the first six are unanimously accepted by texts, the name and features of the seventh and eighth Matrikas are disputed.
+In the Devi Mahatmya, Chamunda is omitted after the Matrikas list, while in sculpture in shrines or caves and the Mahabharata, Narasimhi is omitted.
+The Varaha Purana names Yamuna – the shakti of Yama, as the seventh and Yogeshvari as the eighth Matrika, a form of Parvati emerged from flames coming from Shiva's mouth.
+In Nepal, the eighth Matrika is called Lakshmi also called as Sri is added omitting Narasimhi.
+In lists of nine Matrikas, Devi-Purana mentions Gananayika or Vinayaki – the shakti of Ganesha, characterized by her elephant head and ability to remove obstacles like Ganesha and Bhairavi omitting Narasimhi.
+The two Matrikas called as Kalyani and Kumari, who are the powers of Matsya and Kurma, the first and fish form and the second and sea turtle of Vishnu is also included sometimes in Central India.
+The Devi Bhagavata Purana mentions three other Matrikas, namely Varuni, the energy of Varuna, Kuberi, the energy of Kubera, Narayani, the energy of Narayana.

 Legends

 There are several Puranic texts related to the origin of Matrikas.
 Matsya Purana, Vamana Purana, Varaha Purana, Kurma Purana and the Suprabhedagama contain references to Matrikas, and this asserts their antiquity.

-According to the Shumbha-Nishumbha story of Devi Mahatmya, Matrikas appear as Shaktis from the bodies of the gods – Brahma, Shiva, Skanda, Vishnu, Indra; having the form of each, approached Chandika (identified with Devi) with whatever form, ornaments and vehicle the god possessed.
-In that form, they slaughter the demon army.
+According to the Shumbha and Nishumbha story of Devi Mahatmya, Matrikas appear as Shaktis from the bodies of the gods and goddesses – Brahma, Shiva, Skanda, Vishnu, Indra, Vishnu as Varaha, Vishnu as Narasimha, Parvati as Chandi; having the form of each, approached Devi with whatever form, ornaments, vehicles the god or goddess possessed.
+In that form, they slaughter the demon and demoness army completely that none remains.
 Thus, the Matrikas are goddesses of the battlefield.
 They are described as assistants of Durga having sinister as well as propitious characteristics.
-After the battle, the Matrikas dance drunk with their victim's blood.
+After the battle, the Matrikas dance drunk with their victims's blood.
 This description is repeated with little variation in Devi Bhagavata Purana and Vamana Purana.
-The Devi-Bhagavata Purana mentions three other goddesses, Shaktis of other gods' in addition to the Saptamatrika, making a group of 10 Matrikas.
+The Devi Bhagavata Purana mentions three other goddesses, Shaktis of other gods in addition to the Saptamatrikas, making a group of 10 Matrikas.

-According to latter episode of Devi Mahatmya, Durga created Matrikas from herself and with their help slaughtered the demon army.
-In this version, Kali is described as a Matrika, who sucked all the blood of demon Raktabija.
-Kali is given the epithet Chamunda in the text.
-When demon Shumbha challenges Durga to a single combat, she absorbs the Matrikas in herself and says that they are her different forms.In the Vamana Purana too, the Matrikas arise from different parts of Devi and not from male gods although they are described and named after the male deities.
+According to latter episode of Devi Mahatmya, Durga created Matrikas from herself and with their help, slaughtered the entire demon and demoness army completely.
+In this version, Kali is described as a Matrika, who sucked all the blood of the demon Raktabīja and killed him completely there on.
+Kali is given the name Chamunda in the text.
+When demons Shumbha and Nishumbha challenge Durga to a single combat, she absorbs the Matrikas in herself and says that they are her different forms and kills both of them single handedly there.
+In the Vamana Purana too, the Matrikas arise from different parts of Durga and not from the male gods, although they are described and named after the male gods.